Get help with the cost of living

 Get help with essential costs

-Get help paying for bills and rent
+Get help paying for rent, council tax and other bills

 There are things you can do if you’re struggling to pay your rent and bills.